davidkuster/github-sorting/README.md

 GitHub Sorting
 ==============

 Experimentation with the GitHub API.
+(Note that this may have been part of a job interview for a well known media streaming company...)

 Goal